SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Fixed hardlock caused by Beryia being an active advisor
  - Focus 'PC of Mortar Armament' time to complete reduced to 35 from 70 No longer gives event 'Soviet-German Artillery Development' if at war with germany
- - Focus 'Industrial Modernisation' and 'Optimize Production Lines' now only available if Stalin is leader
+ - Focus 'Industrial Modernisation' and 'Optimize Production Lines' now only available if Stalin is the current country leader
  - Focus 'Industrial Modernisation' reduced tech bonus to 50% bonus + 1y ahead of time from 100% bonus + 2y ahead of time
  - Focus 'International Revolutionary Marxism' focus time reduced to 35 days from 70
  - Focus 'International Revolutionary Marxism' added increased spawn-ins after 40% and 60% cap progress